malnakli/CarND-Traffic-Sign-Classifier-Project/README.md

 * **What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?**
 ```
-convolution layer works best because it divided the features into smaller pieces. and each convolution layer is responsible to identify its own features.
+convolution layer works best because it divided the features into smaller pieces.
+And each convolution layer is responsible to identify some features.

-For example, one convolution layer is responsible for identifing the left and right numbers in a trafic sign separately, and another convolution layer would figure out the two number combination.
+For example, one convolution layer is responsible for identifing the left and right numbers in a trafic sign separately,
+and another convolution layer would figure out the two number combination.
 ```

 If a well known architecture was chosen: